benzait27/pdsnd_github/README.md

 bikeshare.py that include the code chicago.csv, new_york_city.csv and washington.csv that include the data.

+### Software requirement
+The project is developed in Python using libraries like NumPy and pandas.

 ### Credits
 Udacity nanodegree "Programming for datascience with Python"